What does FOB mean in the freight industry?

 November 2, 2009

 Many people have seen the acronym F.O.B. in shipping documents and never known what it meant.
-Even those in the shipping industry often are confused as to its true meaning.
+Even those in the shipping industry with knowledge of freight shipping terminology often are confused as to the true meaning.

 In international shipping, for example, “FOB [name of originating port]” means that the seller (consignor) is responsible for transportation of the goods to the port of shipment and the cost of loading.
 The buyer (consignee) pays the costs of ocean freight, insurance, unloading, and transportation from the arrival port to the final destination.
 The seller passes the risk to the buyer when the goods are loaded at the originating port.